Treatment and Rehab for Cocaine Addiction in Lafayette

-Ongoing Recovery Available in Lafayette
+Continual Recovery Available in Lafayette

 People with addictions are frequently treated using cognitive behavioral therapy (CBT).
 Patients are taught by cognitive behavioral therapists to identify negative ideas about themselves that could act as relapse triggers and circumstances that could lead to urges to take cocaine once more.
 With this understanding, patients can create coping mechanisms to drive away relapse-related ideas from their minds and stay away from enticing circumstances.
 This type of therapy gives patients a sense of agency and accountability, which is crucial for maintaining motivation and permanently quitting cocaine use.